isomerpages/govtech-corp/media/technews/_posts/2018-05-22-post-Geospatial Powered Smart Nation.md

 requests.
 To date, there are 35 agencies using the tool with "a few thousand" downloads so far, says Anupam.
 Quite a feat, considering the plugin was not initially on the cards.</p>
-<h3><strong>The Future of Geospatial</strong></h3>
+<h3>The Future of Geospatial</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Geospatial-Powered Smart Nation" src="/images/technews/geospatial-powered-smart-nation-part-4.png">
 </div>
 <p><em>The small but agile geospatial team sees an increase in demand for geospatial technology.
-Back row from L to R: Sia Jin Jun, Andy Tan and Chew Xunmao.
-Front row from L to R: Abhishek Tandon, Anupam Mukherjee and Elvia Willyono</em>
+Back row from left to right: Sia Jin Jun, Andy Tan and Chew Xunmao.
+Front row from left to right: Abhishek Tandon, Anupam Mukherjee and Elvia Willyono</em>
 </p>
 <p>Moving ahead, Anupam and his team feel their role will only get increasingly
 important.
 "Today, over 70 per cent of whatever data we generate has a